 Businesses interested in entering the e-commerce scene need to ensure that logistic costs will not be overwhelming.
 They might want to partner with local logistic companies and may even consider adding a variable delivery charge for purchases.

 2. Favorable Demographics

 Indonesia has young demographics with more than half of the population between 15 and 45 years old.
-This means that there if this market can be successfully captured, there is huge potential.
+This means huge potential should the market be successfully captured.
 Not only are these young people earning disposable income, but they are also the ones who are driving the e-commerce market.

 3. Inadequate Payment Systems